Wealden District Council

 Authority profile

-Wealden’s District has a population of approximately 160,151 and covers an area of 835 Km2 .
-(ONS UK 2021).
-Wealden District is mainly a rural area with five urban centres: Crowborough, Hailsham, Heathfield, Polegate and Uckfield.
+Wealden’s District has a population of approximately 160,151 and covers an area of 835 Km2 (ONS UK 2021).
+Wealden District is mainly a rural area with five urban centers: Crowborough, Hailsham, Heathfield, Polegate and Uckfield.
+Wealden enjoys some of the most unspoilt countryside in Southeast: the Ashdown Forest, the High Weald, parts of the South Downs, the Seven Sister cliffs, and Pevensey Levels.
 The District of Wealden contains small pockets of rural, coastal and urban living.
-The businesses within the District reflect this mix.
-Small and micro businesses form a fundamental part of the Wealden economy as almost 90% of businesses in Wealden employ less than nine people.
+Wealden is a district of small and medium sized businesses (SMEs) with high rates of business ownership, lower closure rates (than the national average) and higher survival rates.
+Wealden-Economic-Development-Strategy-2023-2033-FINAL

-Health and Safety work is carried out by Environmental Health Officers who also conduct food hygiene inspections, infectious disease investigations, commercial and residential caravan site licensing, kennel and cattery licensing, risk assess private water supplies, pest control and stray dog control.
+Health and Safety work is carried out by Environmental Health Officers who also conduct food hygiene inspections, infectious disease investigations, commercial and residential caravan site licensing, skin piercing registrations, kennel and cattery licensing, risk assess private water supplies, pest control and stray dog control.

 The service operates Monday to Friday from Vicarage Lane Hailsham from 8 30am – to 5pm Monday – Friday; 01323 443322.
 Planned out-of-hours work is undertaken and emergency calls are taken by the standby system (Cornwall Council) on 01424 787868.